temporalio/documentation/kb/python-hello-world-query.md

 ### Query the Workflow

-Immediately Query the Workflow.
+Immediately query the Workflow.

 ```python
 result = await handle.query(GreetingWorkflow.greeting)
 print(f"First greeting result: {result}")
 ```

-Then, wait a few seconds to Query the Workflow again.
+Then, wait a few seconds to query the Workflow again.
-The Query will work even if the Workflow is completed.
+The Query works even if the Workflow is completed.

 ```python
 await asyncio.sleep(3)